UtkarshSinha121/ProfLink/README.md

 ## Introduction
 **A social media web app for professionals.
 Built with React.js for front-end and Express.js, Node.js and MongoDB for back-end.**
 ## Features
--**Post: Share articles, news, updates, and professional achievements with your network.**
+- **Post: Share articles, news, updates, and professional achievements with your network.**